 - 1. Charge a minimal fee (\$10-\$50) for each prospective driver. - 2.
 Use the red restrictor plate and a positive stop on the throttle.
 Both must be used (goal is to be under 10 mph). - 3.
 The parents must read and sign the QMA waiver on behalf of their children. - 4.
 The ride must not be more than 10 laps. - 5.
 One car on the track at a time. - 6.
-No one may be on the track or in the restricted areas while the car is running except a QMA Club Official. - There must be a kill switch located on the top of the roll cage.
-Along with the use of remote kill switch RES6VU-B by 3built.com must be used.
-(No car allowed on the racing surface without the above being used). - The cars used may belong to the club or an individual but must be in good safe working order. - The driver must be at least 4 years & 6 months of age and no older than 15 years to be able to participate in this program. - 10.
+No one may be on the track or in the restricted areas while the car is running except a QMA Club Official. - 7.
+There must be a kill switch located on the top of the roll cage along with an adequate remote kill switch that can remotely slow or stop the car (the RES126VX by 3built.com is an example).
+No car allowed on the racing surface without the above being used. - 8.
+The cars used may belong to the club or an individual but must be in good safe working order. - The driver must be at least 4 years & 6 months of age and no older than 15 years to be able to participate in this program. - 10.
 The National Secretary must be notified of all scheduled promotional day, no less than two weeks before the event.
 Promo day request form is located on the QMA web site.